aws-amplify/amplify-js/docs/media/authentication_guide.md

 ### Custom Authorization Flows and Passwordless Login

-You can use custom authorization flows to implement passwordless logins.
+Cognito User Pools also support custom authorization flows.
+Using these gives you complete control over the authorization process and even allows passwordless logins.
 To initiate a custom authorization flow call `signIn` without a password.
-You can customize the authentication flow for the User Pool using Lambda triggers.
-To respond to a custom challenge use the `sendCustomChallengeAnswer` method.
+A custom challenge can be responded to using the `sendCustomChallengeAnswer` method.

 ```js
 import { Auth } from 'aws-amplify';